 “If there are any scandals, it would definitely make me less likely to use the servicxe myself,” admitted Evans.

-However, once launched in the rest of the world, a trusted and greatly used brand like Facebook Inc. (NASDAQ:FB) could soar in popularity.
+However, once launched in the rest of the world, a trusted and greatly used brand like Facebook Inc. could soar in popularity.
 This is especially true for developing regions, where the craving for fast and convenience ways to manage money are on the rise.